MUSIC FOR THE EVE OF ASCENSIONAdd to My Calendar Tickets

 Saint Thomas Church Fifth Avenue

-The Saint Thomas Choir of Men and Boys, the period instrumentalists of St. Luke's Baroque and soloists Eric Brenner, Lawrence Jones, Mark Bleeke and Daniel Moore perform music by Bach and Vivaldi.
+The Saint Thomas Choir of Men and Boys, the period instrumentalists of St. Luke's Chamber Ensemble and soloists Eric Brenner, Lawrence Jones, Mark Bleeke and Daniel Moore perform music by Bach and Vivaldi.
 Daniel Hyde conducts.

 J.S.
 Bach - Wer da gläubet und getauft wird, BWV 37

 J.S.
 Bach - ‘Lutheran’ Mass in G minor, BWV 235